Metaswitch/clearwater-readthedocs/docs/Geographic_redundancy.md

 1. Create independent deployments for each of the regions, with separate DNS entries.
 See [the manual install instructions](http://clearwater.readthedocs.io/en/latest/Manual_Install.html#create-the-per-node-configuration) for the required GR settings.
+2. Configure Sprout and Dime to use the Astaire processes on both local and remote Vellum nodes.
+See [the manual install instructions](http://clearwater.readthedocs.io/en/latest/Manual_Install.html#provide-shared-configuration) for the required settings.
-2. Set up DNS (probably using SRV records) so that:
+3. Set up DNS (probably using SRV records) so that:
     -   Bono nodes prefer the Sprout node local to them, but will fail over to the one in the other site.
-    -   Sprout nodes only use the Homer, Dime and Vellum nodes in their local site.
     -   The Ellis node ony uses the Homer and Vellum nodes in its local site.
-3. Configure Route 53 to forward requests for Bono according to latency.
+4. Configure Route 53 to forward requests for Bono according to latency.
     To do this, for each region, create one record set, as follows.
     -   Name: &lt;shared (non-geographically-redundant) DNS name\>
     -   Type: "A - IPv4 address" or "AAAA - IPv6 address"